- Teacher Education

 - Check your Horizon email daily as this email will be used for all CSUEB communication: Horizon.csueastbay.edu (enter your net ID and password)

-- Check Blackboard for your course syllabi and information
+- Check Canvas for your course syllabi and information

 - Maintain current contact information.
 Be sure to inform CSUEB’s enrollment office of any changes to their name, address, contact telephone, etc. Specific steps and forms related to student records can be found online at: Office of the Registrar.
 Failure to do so may impact one’s field placement and delay one’s credential.

 Failure to adhere to these standards may result in dismissal.

 CSUEB provides academic accommodations to qualified individuals with disabilities.
 Counselors determine accommodations on an individual basis after reviewing current professional documentation and meeting with the individual.
 The purpose of such accommodations is to provide equal access to classroom programs and campus activities in a manner consistent with Section 504 of the Rehabilitation Act, the Americans with Disabilities Act, associated California laws and regulations, and CSU policy.
 Please contact Accessibility Services for more information.